OffRange/PowerControlServer/README.md

 ## Installation

+> [!CAUTION]
+> Only download the application from the official GitHub repository, as the application is not signed: [`OffRange/PowerControlServer`](https://github.com/OffRange/PowerControlServer).
+> Always ensure that you are on the correct URL: [https://github.com/OffRange/PowerControlServer/releases](https://github.com/OffRange/PowerControlServer/releases).

 ### Linux and macOS

 You can install **Power Control Server** on Linux or macOS by running the following command: